h2oai/h2o-tutorials/tutorials/sparkling-water/README.md

   import water.Key
   ```

-4. Define representation of training message:
+4. Define the representation of the training message:
    ```scala
    // Representation of a training message case class SMS(target: String, fv: mllib.linalg.Vector)
    ```

-5. Define data loader and parser:
+5. Define the data loader and parser:
   ```scala
   def load(dataFile: String): RDD[Array[String]] = {
     // Load file into memory, split on TABs and filter all empty lines